Alexyo21/Polari3DS/README.md

     and new3ds title configurator so you can chose which game extra config menu also changeable from godmode9 if you need to deactivate a feature.
 - twl patch for emunand

+- max money (3ds coins) from rosalina thanks to gruetzig

 - update feature disable using /luma/noupdate.txt at least one byte.